-BAR 131 STRUCTURE AND DISORDERS OF NAILS (1.5T, 4.5M) 3 credits FORMERLY: BAR 103
+BAR 131 STRUCTURE AND DISORDERS OF NAILS (1.5T, 4.5M)

 This course provides the student with the knowledge of nail structure and experience in identifying nail disorders.
 Emphasis is placed on identifying disorders and on using the correct implements and supplies for healthy nail care and manicures.
 Upon completion, the student should be capable of providing professional nail care.